Why AI Projects Fail

 The irony isn't lost on me.
 The same technology that produced the unreliable statistics produced the better ones.
 The difference wasn't the model.
 It was the process — the structured requirement that every claim be traced to a primary source, every source be evaluated for methodology, and every conclusion be rated for confidence.

-The 5% that succeed aren't using better models.
-They're willing to stop and check — even when the story looks good enough, even when the sky is beautiful and the dog is sleeping and there's always something more pressing to build.
+The models are getting better.
+That's real — anyone using these tools daily can feel the distance between what they could do eighteen months ago and what they can do now.
+Better models raise the ceiling.
+But the organizations that hit it are the ones willing to stop and check — even when the story looks good enough, even when the sky is beautiful and the dog is sleeping and there's always something more pressing to build.

 That willingness is the whole game.
-It always has been.
+The tools just raised the stakes.

 If your organization is navigating stalled pilots, unverified vendor claims, or AI investments that aren't delivering — a Ground Truth Assessment is built for exactly this.
 Email me a short note about the situation, and I'll tell you whether I think the assessment will help.